Equipment for Seniors

 grab bars

-Description of equipment for seniors: Grab bars come in a variety of shapes and sizes.
-They can be placed in the shower, beside the toilet, in the bathtub and many other locations.
+Grab bars come in a variety of shapes/sizes and can be placed by the shower, toilet and other locations.

 hand held shower